Skip to main content

 Dashboard

-Toggle between Graph and Timeline via the mode switch.
-The timeline shows execution boxes per agent, arranged chronologically.
+The default mode.
+Timeline shows execution boxes per agent, arranged chronologically.

 • Time range filter: 1h, 6h, 24h, 7d, or custom